aakritisi/receipt-processor/readme.md

                         Or
-just use the keyboard shortcut ctrl + R to run Init.java
+just use the keyboard shortcut ctrl + R to run Init.java.
+This should start the web server.

 ### Once the app is up and running test the application: